-The ticket up to the tower cost 9,000won, but you have the option of dining at the various restaurants there too, which would be fun in a group, but being on my own i decided to just get the admission ticket.
+The ticket up to the top of the tower cost 9,000won.
+You have the option of dining at the various restaurants there too, which would be fun in a group, but since I was on my own i decided to just get the admission ticket.
 You can also buy entry to the teddy bear museum, which didn’t sound that appealing to me so i skipped that too.

 At the top of the tower you’re treated to a 360 panoramic view of Seoul, and it is awesome.
 Definitely worth it to go up on a clear day!